calvarezberrios/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is essentially the HTML document.
+It is all the elements that make the HTML to make the webpage.

 2. What is an event?

+    An event is an action being performed on a DOM element to get a desired response.
+This actions can be "onclick", "onmouseover", "onload", etc...

 3. What is an event listener?

+    An event listener is a method that looks for specific events to be performed on the selected element to do the desired response.
+For example, setting an onclick element on a button to tell it to hide all the elements in a div container.

 4. Why would we convert a NodeList into an Array?

+    We would convert a NodeList into an array to be able to use forEach and other array methods on the NodeList.

 5. What is a component?

+    A component is a function that allows the code to be reused, make the code DRY, can be used multiple times by just calling the function.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 * [ ] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

-* [ ] Look through the HTML code and familiarize yourself with the different sections.
+* [x] Look through the HTML code and familiarize yourself with the different sections.
 Some of them already exist, but some need to be filled in.
 DO NOT add any code to the HTML file itself.

-* [ ] Following the instructions in the `Header/index.js` file, create the Header component.
+* [x] Following the instructions in the `Header/index.js` file, create the Header component.

-* [ ] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.
+* [x] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.

-* [ ] Following the instructions in the `Cards/index.js` file, create individual Cards components.
+* [x] Following the instructions in the `Cards/index.js` file, create individual Cards components.

 ## Stretch Problems